 I eventually recovered but it took 3 months for my voice to return.
-It was a scary time and from that moment on I have never taken my voice for granted.
+It was a scary time and since then I have never taken my voice for granted.

 If you are struggling with your chronic disease and finding it really hard to find anything to be grateful for, think about what you can still do.
 What part of your body is still working?

-Think about what it would be like if that part of you ceased to work.
+Think about what it would be like if a part of you ceased to work.

 It won’t be long before you have something very tangible to be grateful for.
-Something that you will realise you can’t ever take for granted.
+Something you realise you can’t ever take for granted.

 Before long you too will be gratefully taking nothing for granted.